hadialaddin/crypto-genie/README.md

 ### Risk Management Monitor
 Automated Risk Management Monitor for cryptocurrencies exchanges that forces all open positions to adhere to specific risk ratios, defined per asset.
 Simply, it automatically adds/modifies _**Stop Loss(es)**_ for any position created or modified, making sure that the maximum Stop Loss (after leverage, in case of using Margin) does not exceed a specific ratio.
 It also has an Emergency Enforced Market Stop Loss in case a position is open and the price already broke the allowed Stop Loss range.

-NOTE: Updating the Leverage won't automatically update your stop loss for the respective position.
+NOTE: Updating the Leverage might not automatically update your stop loss for the respective position.
 You would need to change it upon updating so that it auto adjusts.

+#### Static Stop Loss

+This feature allows you to pre-set a Stop Loss ratio that will be enforced without allowing the user to move it above or below it.
+It will only allow moving the Stop Loss when position is in profit, which would allow moving it to breakeven or profit.
+Also, adding into the position will automatically adjust the Stop Loss to maintain the same ratio defined away from the new averaged Entry Price of the position.
+It will ensure full position-size Stop Loss always in place.

+#### Stop Loss Range

+This feature allows you to pre-set a maximum range for the Stop Loss, allowing you to move your Stop Loss closer to the entry price (lower loss or in profit) but not further away, thus enforcing a maximum loss.

 ### Take Profits Monitor
 Automated Take Profits Monitor that will ensure specific pre-defined quantities of the positions are taken at specific price levels, to avoid missing on potential gains that usually get lost if not taken.